Quick start guide

 Installation and setup

-• Bring up the Extensions view by clicking on the Extensions icon icon on the side of VS Code.
+- Bring up the Extensions view by clicking on the icon on the side of VS Code.

-3. Set the JAVA_HOME environment variable to a Java JRE or JDK/SDK version 8 or higher.
-This satisfies the requirements of the IBM Streams SPL language server, which provides IntelliSense support for SPL files.
+environment variable to a Java JRE or JDK/SDK version 8 or higher.
+This satisfies the requirements of the IBM Streams SPL language server, which provides IntelliSense support for SPL files. - Set the

 Watch and learn: This video demonstrates how to add your first instance.